OpsMx/enterprise-spinnaker/charts/oes/README.md

 		kubectl create serviceaccount -n kube-system tiller
 		kubectl create clusterrolebinding tiller-binding --clusterrole=cluster-admin --serviceaccount kube-system:tiller helm init --service-account tiller --wait

+## Deploying OpsMx Enterprise Spinnaker Extensions (OES) Spinnaker

+- Clone the OpsMx Enterprise Spinnaker github repository

+		git clone https://github.com/OpsMx/enterprise-spinnaker.git

-- Docker registry credentials is setup as a secret in Kubernetes, optionally specifying the namespace OES will be deployed to
+- Docker registry credentials is setup as a secret in Kubernetes.
+Before you install Autopilot, please send an email to support@opsmx.com requesting access to the Autopilot images with your Dockerhub id.
+You can proceed with installation once your Dockerhub id has been granted access.

-		kubectl create secret docker-registry oes-repo --docker-username=your_username --docker-password=your_password --docker-email=opsmx@example.com [--namespace mynamespace]
+  To be able to fetch Autopilot docker images, username and password shall be set in values.yaml or use --set imageCredentials.username=<username> --set imageCredentials.password=<password> while running helm install.

+- Your Kubernetes cluster supports persistent volumes and loadbalancer service type.

+- Go to enterprise-spinnaker/charts/oes and deploy the chart, optionally specifying the namespace

   The namespace must exist before you run the command.
 If it does not exist,

 		kubectl create namespace mynamespace

-  If you name your secret something other than oes-repo, you need to update the key k8sSecret in values.yaml.

-	Before you install OES, please send an email to spinnaker-poc@opsmx.io requesting access to the OES images.
-We would require your dockerhub id to grant you access.
-If you do not already have a dockerhub id, you can get one at https://hub.docker.com/.

-- Your Kubernetes cluster supports persistent volumes and loadbalancer service type.

-## Deploying Spinnaker with OpsMx Enterprise Spinnaker Extensions (OES)

-- Clone the OpsMx Enterprise Spinnaker github repository

-		git clone https://github.com/OpsMx/enterprise-spinnaker.git

-- Go to enterprise-spinnaker/charts/oes and deploy the chart, optionally specifying the namespace

 		cd enterprise-spinnaker/charts/oes
 		helm install oes . [--namespace mynamespace]

-If using helm v2.x,

-      helm install -n oes . [--namespace mynamespace]
+For helm v2, install using: helm install -n oes . --set imageCredentials.username= --set imageCredentials.password= [--namespace mynamespace]

+For helm v3, install using: helm install oes . --set imageCredentials.username= --set imageCredentials.password= [--namespace mynamespace]

 ## Deploying OpsMx Enterprise Spinnaker (OES) Extensions on top of existing Spinnaker